 - Clustering with existing manufacturing organisations to drive growth.

-- Capitalising on a long history of successful manufacturing in the Gympie region.
+- Capitalising on a long history of successful manufacturing and engineering in the Gympie region.

 - Accessing land with lower acquisition and operating costs than equivalent industrial land in adjoining SEQ locations.